charliepublic/tank-game/README.md

 # tank-game
+##
-The homework of the Java which in order to finish a game named tank fighting
+The homework of the Java in order to finish a game named tank fighting